mohammadzainabbas/GSoC_2022/README.md

 #
 ## Project Description

-Homebrew has a `brew livecheck` command which checks upstream sources (_web pages_, _files_, _Git repositories_) to identify the latest version of software in a _formula_ and _cask_. `livecheck` uses its built-in strategies to identify versions for certain URLs and this works fine for some formulae.
-However, it is sometimes necessary to provide explicit information to `livecheck`, telling it where to check and how to identify versions in the fetched content.

-Many Homebrew packages use resources, a special kind of package dependency.
-While Homebrew has tools which automatically upgrade packages to new versions, this feature doesn't work with resources.
-The main aim of this project was to enhance Homebrew's existing `livecheck` feature.
+Homebrew has a `brew livecheck` command which checks upstream sources (_web pages_, _files_, _Git repositories_) to identify the latest version of software in a _formula_ and _cask_.
+Many Homebrew packages use _resources_, a special kind of package dependency.
+While Homebrew has tools which automatically upgrade packages to new versions, this feature doesn't work with _resources_.
+The main aim of this project was to enhance Homebrew's existing `livecheck` feature to work for _resources_ as well.

 Prior to this GSoC project, many Formulae have resources that need to be bumped manually, which requires some searching.
 It was [suggested earlier](https://github.com/Homebrew/gsoc/issues/49#issue-1124437013) to have `livecheck` or `bump` like tooling to help automate this, as most resource updates have a clear _strategy_.
 (Something, similar to what already exists for many Formulae with _PyPI resources_ using `brew update-python-resources`).